open-mmlab/mmaction2/docs/en/migration.md

 MMAction2 1.x depends on the following packages.
 You are recommended to prepare a new clean environment and install them according to [install tutorial](./get_started.md)

-1. [MMEngine](https://github.com/open-mmlab/mmengine): MMEngine is a foundational library for training deep learning model introduced in OpenMMLab 2.0 architecture
+1. [MMEngine](https://github.com/open-mmlab/mmengine): MMEngine is a foundational library for training deep learning model introduced in OpenMMLab 2.0 architecture.
 2. [MMCV](https://github.com/open-mmlab/mmcv): MMCV is a foundational library for computer vision.
-MMAction2 1.x requires `mmcv>=2.0.0rc0` which is more compact and efficient than `mmcv-full==1.x`
+MMAction2 1.x requires `mmcv>=2.0.0rc0` which is more compact and efficient than `mmcv-full==1.x`.

 ## Configuration files